ftrou/Decodifier/README.md

  - scaffold features end-to-end

  - refactor without 20 “show me the file” loops

+**“What makes this different from GitHub Copilot or regular prompting?”**
+ - Copilot ≈ autocomplete.
+ - DeCodifier ≈ tooling layer that lets LLMs build features end-to-end:

+ - create files

+ - patch services

+ - register routers

+ - scaffold modules

+ - update imports

+ - return results you can trust

+**“Can I use this with my existing repo?”**
+ - Yes — point DeCodifier at any folder, select it as a project, and start issuing calls.

 **DeCodifier makes LLM-driven development feel like pairing with a junior engineer who actually knows the repo layout**